 Gingival Enlargement (Hyperplasia)

-In these advanced cases, surgical resection of gingiva (gingivectomy/gingivoplasty) to restore the gums to a more normal anatomy is indicated.
+In these advanced cases, surgical resection of the gingiva (gingivectomy/gingivoplasty) to restore the gums to a more normal anatomy is indicated.

 If your dog or cat appears to have this condition, it is very important to get a confirmed diagnosis from a veterinary dental specialist.
 It is not unusual to have a cancerous lesion associated with the gingival enlargement.
 A detailed examination by a veterinary dental specialist is highly recommended